-This is the Saint of the Day list of Saints and Blesseds whose feast day falls on June 1 every year.
+This is the Saint of the Day list of Saints and Blesseds whose feast day is June 1 2023.

 Saint Hannibal Mary di Francia